-- 1. The owner's contracts with its contractor(s) and designer(s) can include a release of lien rights. - 2.
-The owner can obtain the consent of appropriate contractors and designers to subordinate their lien rights to the interest of the owner's lender. - 3.
-The owner's contracts with its contractor(s) and designer(s) can minimize the likelihood of claims for additional compensation by clearly stating the scope of work and establishing strict deadlines for notice and submission of claims. - 4.
+- 3. The owner's contracts with its contractor(s) and designer(s) can minimize the likelihood of claims for additional compensation by clearly stating the scope of work and establishing strict deadlines for notice and submission of claims. - 4.
 The owner can minimize the risk of multiple liens by requiring the prime contractor and lead designer to respond to liens from their subcontractors, suppliers and subconsultants.
 Here is sample language of the sort commonly used in prime construction contracts:

-Upon learning that any lien has been recorded against the Project improvements or property by any person performing a portion of the Contract Work, Contractor shall, at its own expense and within calendar days, remove that lien from the Project improvements and property by settling the claim underlying the lien, recording a bond under RCW 60.04.161, providing other security to the lien claimant, or otherwise.
-If Contractor fails to act as provided in the previous sentence, Owner may record a bond under RCW 60.04.161, and Owner may recover the cost of the bond from Contactor or deduct that cost from amounts otherwise coming due to Contractor.
+Upon learning that any lien has been recorded against the Project improvements or property by any person performing a portion of the Contract Work, Contractor shall, at its own expense and within calendar days, remove that lien from the Project improvements and property by settling the claim underlying the lien, recording a bond under RCW 60.04.161, providing other security to the lien claimant, If Contractor fails to act as provided in the otherwise. sentence, Owner may record a RCW 60.04.161, and Owner may recover the cost of the bond from Contactor or deduct that cost from amounts otherwise coming due to Contractor.

-- 5. If the owner is concerned about liens arising from work ordered by a person holding (e.g.) a leasehold interest in the property, make sure the lease clearly defines the extent to which the lessee is required to perform improvements. - 6.
+- ${\bf 5.}$ If the owner is concerned about liens arising from work ordered by a person holding (e.g.) a leasehold interest in the property, make sure the lease clearly defines the extent to which the lessee is required to perform improvements. - 6.
 The owner can require the prime contractor and lead designer to submit, with their periodic invoices, conditional or unconditional lien releases for at least their major subcontractors, suppliers and subconsultants, or to give notice if any of the subcontractors, suppliers or subconsultants has asserted a timely claim for additional compensation. - 7.
 The owner can provide (or direct the prime contractor to provide) a bond or other security for payment of the contractor(s) or designer(s) and obtain agreements expressly accepting the alternate security in place of lien rights.
 This can be done at the outset of a project or after lien claims have been recorded.